-From Alzheimer’s research to electrical stimulations, UF’s neural engineers are developing new techniques to unravel the complexities of the human brain.
+From Alzheimer’s research to electrical stimulation, UF’s neural engineers are developing new techniques to unravel the complexities of the human brain.

 Cranial Nerve Stimulation